Sushma-Kunjangada-Arun/Kunjangada_Arun_Sushma_002473132_labs/README.md

 #Lab_1 - create a product and display the product.

-#Lab_2 - create a vitals report , storage it in vitals history.
+#Lab_2 - create a vitals report, and store it in vitals history.
 View or delete vitals from vitals history.

-#3
+#Lab_3 - Bank Account Management.

+#Lab_4 - Product Management.

+#Lab_5 - UML diagram for the University Model (Submitted in Canvas)

+#Lab_6 - Order Processing.